‘At a glance’ (details below)

 Back pain is harder to see, but there is usually some degree of back arching. together with a rock-hard abdomen.
 For both necks and backs, dogs will be reluctant to move and probably not be jumping up at all.
 Remember, they should be otherwise fine.

 Warning: dogs don’t usually yelp while you examine them, so you can easily do a lot of harm without realising.
 All a vet looks for is the subtle difference in muscle tension between these dogs and normal patients.
 Here’s why it matters…

-Visit our page on back problems to see a dog who could easily have died if his owners didn’t react properly.
+Visit our page on back problems and IVDD to see a dog who could easily have died if his owners didn’t react properly.
 Many cases of spinal pain have unstable intervertebral discs that can rupture into the spinal cord.
-It’s up to us vets to recognise which ones these are and take immediate action.
+You need a vet to recognise which ones these are and take immediate action.

 Treatment of Neck & Back Pain

 Vet care usually starts with x-rays.
 Just like spinal pain in people, not all cases are serious.
 Treatment will always involve good pain control, but some dogs also need either immediate specialist referral or cage rest.

 But not Chi Chi.
 His case, despite the severe pain, was suitable for home care and he made a full recovery.
 Only time will tell if his problem will come back, and we’ll be there if it does.